 Khurana & Khurana has a legacy of over ten years in Patent Litigation and serves some of the leading Corporates/Establishments for IP infringement matters.
 Our experience includes finding potential infringers for IP owners through due diligence and assessing the market for the same.
 For doing this, our firm has Patent/Trade Mark Attorneys/Practitioners who have advanced qualifications in varied technology domains and understand complete nuances of claim mapping and provisions of enforcement under different IP Laws.
 In case, based on our due-diligence, we find out that one or more potential parties are infringing the subject IP, we take all necessary legal steps to restrain such unauthorized use of the IP and either to reach out for out of court settlement or to sue the parties before the court.

-We have highly experienced Patent attorneys to perform infringement analysis, and help patent owners in identifying potential infringers and advise clients on the same due evidence and support.
-Based client’s advice and Infringer’s move the matter, we take up legal proceedings accordingly in the applicable jurisdiction.
+We along with the house counsel have highly experienced Patent attorneys to perform infringement analysis, and help patent owners in identifying potential infringers and advise clients on the same due evidence and support.
+Based on the client’s advice and Infringer’s move the matter, we take up legal proceedings accordingly in the applicable jurisdiction.
 Appropriate and timely legal notices are issued to restrain and get to an amicable conclusion.
 K&K also works -house patent attorneys, partly (doing only the Infringement analysis and claim mapping) or completely (for the entire cycle of Infringement and initiating legal proceedings against the potential infringer).
 Our services extends to invalidation proceedings as well as opposition proceedings, which are also considered as a part of litigation.